He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 He set the buckets down.
 "Fionn—"

 But Fionn was already squirming free, sliding down before Torven could get a proper grip.
-He dropped to hands and knees and crawled toward the children—quick, determined, closing the distance faster than Torven expected.
+He dropped to hands and knees and crawled toward the children—quick, determined—and reached the edge of their game.

 For one moment, their eyes held.